lee-zhg/istio101/workshop/exercise-0/README.md

     ![access-cluster](../README_images/access-cluster.png)

-1. In the above terminal window, complete all steps in the section `After your cluster provisions, gain access`.
+1. In the above terminal window, complete all steps in the section `After your cluster provisions, gain access` on your Kubernetes cluster window, including

+    - Log in to your IBM Cloud account.
+Include the --sso option if using a federated ID.
+    - Download the kubeconfig files for your cluster.
+    - Set the KUBECONFIG environment variable.